Lifecasting

 Lifecasting is the process of creating a three-dimensional copy of a living human body, through the use of molding and casting techniques.

 In rare cases lifecasting is also practiced on living animals.

-The most common lifecasts are of torsoes, pregnant bellies, hands, faces, and genitalia and it is possible for an experienced lifecasting practitioner to copy any part of the body.
+The most common lifecasts are 3D hand casting, casting of torsos, pregnant bellies, faces, and genitalia.
+It is possible for an experienced lifecasting practitioner to copy any part of the body.
 Lifecasting is usually limited to a section of the body at a time, but full-body lifecasts are achievable too.
 Compared with other three-dimensional representations of humans, the standout feature of lifecasts is their high level of realism and detail.
 Lifecasts can replicate details as small as fingerprints and pores.

 Process

 There are a variety of lifecasting techniques which differ to some degree; the following steps illustrate a general and simplified outline of the process: